mantidproject/mantid/dev-docs/source/EnumeratedString.rst

 would be something like the following:

 .. code-block:: cpp
-   enum class : std::string StringPropertyOptions {option1="OptionOne", ... };
+   enum class StringPropertyOptions: std::string {option1="OptionOne", ... };

 However, this is not allowed under C++.